Unit Testing

 Cement has a strict policy that all framework code has 100% test coverage, and 100% style-guide clearance before any releases are published.
 This is not required for applications built on Cement, but it is highly recommended for quality.

-For examples, feel free to browse the framework testing library on Github.
+For examples, feel free to browse the on Github.

 (example local user configuration file), as this may skew tests from one developer machine to the next.